hallard/WeMos-TIC/README.md

 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-web_flasher_ok.png">

-After flashed, you should now see a new access point named `tasmota_aabbcc_xxxx` where you can connect to configure your device.
+After flashed, you should now see a new access point named `tasmota_aabbcc_xxxx` where you can connect to configure your WiFi for the device to connect on.

 Alternatively, if you connect serial console and reset the device you should see Serial logs like that
 ```